THE PLAYS

 MYA

 Happiest?
 When I’m eating a Moonpie.
 I don’t know happiest yet.
 When a boy first looks at me.
 How’s that?
 I love it when the first time a boy looks at me, really looks at me in my eyes and smiles and wants to dance with me or talk to me or just sit near me.
 I feel like a thing in me in my heart or something gets warm and it spreads and then everything is good.
 I’m good, my life is good, my whole day is good and I’m somebody.
 Just to be looked at makes everything change and I can see like a bright blue day you know a day when everything around is a color not all gray.
 If I could, if I could make a way to change my life, don’t you think I would?!
 Some days I jus’wanna snap my fingers, like that, and my life is changed.
 Changed forever.
+I’m gonna ask Isse if she can watch Mateo.
+I hate it when I don’t have somebody to watch Mateo.

 (SHE eats some Moonpie)